Prana-vvb/Bal.rs-Blog/README.md

 </p>

 In this code snippet, we create a `TcpListener` instance to listen for incoming traffic and set it to listen on the address of the Load Balancer.
-If the listener is bound to the Load Balancer successfully, we return the listener object for passing incoming requests to the `handle_request` function or else the error encountered is displayed.
+If the listener is bound to the Load Balancer successfully, we return the listener object for passing incoming requests to the `handle_request` function or else the error encountered is displayed.<hr/>

 ### Routing the Connections
 There are 3 functions dealing with client requests.